David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `Add :: (Int x Int) -> Int`
     1. **Input Throughput:** `1 (Int x Int) per 1 clocks`
     1. **Output Throughput:** `1 Int per 1 clocks`

+### Operators' Areas
+The implementation of each operator requires certain resources.
+We model these resource requirements as three types of area:
+1. **Compute Area** is relative to a one-bit adder.
+For example, `Add` has eight compute units of area as it is roughly equivalent to eight one bit adders.
+1. **Storage Area** is relative to a one-bit register.
+1. **Wire Area** is relative to one-bit wire connecting two components.
+The wiring is for connecting composed operators.
+To avoid double counting wiring area, we only consider an operator's output wires.

+We represent area as `{compute_area, storage_area, wire_area}`.

 ## Multi-Rate Pipelines
 A **multi-rate pipeline** is a pipeline of operators in which all input and output throughputs are not equal.